 With much of the world in quarantine, dividends are at a crossroads.

 As the global economy remains essentially shut down, many companies face tough choices when it comes to returning cash to shareholders.
+In Canada, some steady dividend payers -- such as energy companies -- have announced dividend cuts and the concern is that others may follow suit.
 Dividend cuts and suspensions have jumped to the highest level in more than a decade.
 But even in this environment, some companies have maintained payouts and even raised them.